valeriu7474/WAD-2-Assignment-2/README.md

 > Clicking a card causes the display of that movie's details.

 ![][reviewLink]
->Clicking the 'Full Review' for a review extract will display the full text of the review
+>Clicking the 'Full Review' for a review extract will display the full text of the review.

 ![][addfavorite]
 >Clicking the 'Add to favorite' button will add that movie to the favorite page view.

+![][clicklogin]
+>Clicking the 'Login' button will authenticate the user and start session.

+![][clicksignup]
+>Clicking the 'Sign Up' button will add the user data to the database.
 ---------------------------------

 [model]: ./data.jpg